vindiola911/be_candidate_exam_bvc/Assignment.md

 ```
 INTERNAL_ID,FIRST_NAME,MIDDLE_NAME,LAST_NAME,PHONE_NUM
 ```
+#### Field Formats
+* INTERNAL_ID : 8 digit positive integer.
+Cannot be empty.
+* FIRST_NAME : 15 character max string.
+Cannot be empty.
+* MIDDLE_NAME : 15 character max string.
+Can be empty.
+* LAST_NAME : 15 character max string.
+Cannot be empty.
+* PHONE_NUM : string that matches this pattern ###-###-####.
+Cannot be empty.

 ### Ice Cream Flavor Preference CSV
 The expensive consultancy has pledged to sell us ice cream preferences data as part of their premium service level.
 As a result, they will be providing data mined ice cream preferences to us in the form a daily CSV file.
 The file adheres to the following format:
 ```
 TRACKING_ID,FULL_NAME,PHONE_NUM,ICE_CREAM_FLAVOR,ICE_CREAM_FLAVOR_RANK
 ```